 Checklists for Eligibility

 To run for your college seat, you must have a declared major in that particular college when you turn in the packet.
-If University records show that you are still majoring in Sociology, you can’t run for the College of Health and Human Services and instead must run for the College of Social Sciences and Interdisciplinary Studies.
+For example, if University records show that you are still majoring in Sociology but you’re thinking of declaring your major as Criminal Justice, you can’t run for the College of Health and Human Services and instead must run for the College of Social Sciences and Interdisciplinary Studies.

-You can access the ASI Candidate Election Application from the ASI website, www.asi.csus.edu.
-You must fill out the Candidate Election Application with your SacLink account before the deadline, March 9th, by 4:00 pm.
+You can access the Candidate Election Application for ASI Presidential Ticket or the Candidate Election Application for Independent Candidate from the ASI website, www.asi.csus.edu, or through CSUS Orgsync.
+You must fill out the application with your SacLink account before the deadline, March 8th, by 4:00 pm.

-Lastly, you must attend a Mandatory Candidate Workshop before the application deadline, March 9th by 4:00 pm.
-The same Workshop will be offered a number of days and times; but, you must attend one.
+Lastly, you must attend a Mandatory Candidate Workshop before the application deadline, March 8th by 4:00 pm.
+The same workshop will be offered a number of days and times; but, you must attend one.

-4. Is there a cost to run for elections?
+Is there a cost to run for office?

 Candidates who are running for office have the option to expend funds to support their campaign efforts.
 You are not expected to spend any money for campaigning.
 This is based on your personal decision.
 The ASI Elections Code sets the following limits:

-Executive candidates have a spending limit for campaigning of $350.
+Presidential Tickets have a spending limit for campaigning of $500.

 There are very detailed requirements regarding campaigning, campaign expenditures and reporting.
 It is important you follow all requirements detailed in the ASI Elections Code.
 It is the candidate’s responsibility to submit a Campaign Expenditure Report Form even if he/she did not spend any money on campaigning.

 ASI does offer a grant for students seeking to run for office.
-ASI will award up to 7 grants, each worth $125.
+ASI will award up to 7 grants, each worth up to $125 reimbursement of campaign expenses.
 The purpose of this grant is to promote and acknowledge students who are active and involved in the Sac State Campus Community.
 This grant will reduce fiscal barriers to students seeking to run for office in ASI Elections.
 The ASI Election Grant may only be utilized for items that must be claimed on the Campaign Expenditure report form and meet all ASI Election Code Standards.
-Students may apply for the 2018 ASI Election Grant here.
-The deadline to apply is 4:00PM on Friday, March 9, 2018.
+Students may apply for the 2019 ASI Election Grant in their candidate application.

 As candidates are approved as “eligible to run for office” their names and the positions they are running for will be posted on the ASI elections website.
 Additionally, candidates’ names will be drawn during the ASI Coffee & Candidates Event and later will be placed on the ASI website in the same order they will appear on the official ballot.